hungcq/knowledge-repo/wip/the-molecule-of-more.md

 - Submissive vs dominant behavior/posture
 - Planned vs spontaneous violence
 - Dopaminergic personality
+- Schizophrenia
+- Attention deficit hyperactivity disorder (ADHD)
+- Salience
+- Latent inhibition
+- Mental time travel
+- Harm aversion
+- Dopamine receptor D4.
+DRD4 gene.
+7R allele (more active dopamine circuit).
+- Bipolar mania
+- Internal vs external locus control

 ## Arguments
 ### 1. Love
 - Dopamine is not a marker of pleasure.
 It is a reaction to the unexpected - possibility and anticipation
-- Dopamine rushes come from promising surprises (eg new, unexpected messages (content not revealed), new people...)
-- -> Stop when things become regular events
 - Reward prediction error:
   - We constantly make predictions about what is coming next
   - Dopamine rush comes:
     - When what happens is better than expected
-    - There is a possibility of it
+    - There is a possibility of it: promising surprises (eg new, unexpected messages (content not revealed), new people...)
+  - -> Stop when things become regular events
 - Peripersonal vs extrapersonal things:
+  - Brain deals with peripersonal & extrapersonal in dif ways
+  - Peripersonal:
-  - Peripersonal: up close, in direct contact, focused on the present moment
+    - Def: up close, in direct contact, focused on the present moment
+    - Getting those requires effort, time & planning
+    - -> Dopamine exercise control to maximize resources in the future, to pursuit better things
+  - Extrapersonal:
-  - Extrapersonal: at a distance, thinking abstractly, focused on the future
+    - Def: at a distance, thinking abstractly, focused on the future
-- Brain deals with peripersonal &extrapersonal in dif ways
     - H&N chemicals give pleasure from sensation & emotion from peripersonal space
-- Getting things in extrapersonal space requires effort, time & planning
-- -> Dopamine exercise control when brain is engaged with extrapersonal space: to maximize resources in the future, to pursuit better things
 - Dopamine doesn't react to having things, only to getting new things
 - -> Need to transition to H&N chemicals to enjoy things we have
 - Same with acquiring (extrapersonal) & maintaining love (peripersonal)
 - -> Need to transition to experience the H&N (satisfaction) after early romance/passionate love (pursuit)
-- Long term rela chemicals: oxytocin (more in female) & vasopressin (male)
+- Sex:
+  - First stage: desire & arousal: dopaminergic, future-looking
+  - Physical contact & orgasm: H&N experience (endorphins), dopamine region (prefrontal cortex) shut down
+  - -> Need to focus on present to enjoy sex
+- Naturally high level of dopamine correlates with:
+  - High number of sexual partners
+  - Low age of first sexual intercourse
+- Unpredictable/random reward -> more dopamine -> more attempts
+- -> Gambling behaviors
+#### Additional info
 - Glamour: when we see things that stimulate our dopaminergic imagination, drowning out our ability to accurately perceive H&N reality
 - -> Create desires that cannot be fulfilled because they are only in our imagination
-- Unpredictable/random reward -> more dopamine -> more attempts
-- -> Gambling behaviors
+- Long term rela chemicals: oxytocin (more in female) & vasopressin (male)
 - Testosterone:
   - Related to muscular features: facial hair, increased muscle mass, low-pitched voice
   - Vary mostly between individuals
   - H&N chemical, create sexual desire (any partner can satisfy) in both male & female
   - Not suppressed but work together with dopamine
   - Suppressed by long term rela chemicals (oxytocin & vasopressin)
 - -> Related to marry behavior: naturally high = less likely to marry.
-Marry = reduced testosterone level
+Marry = reduced testosterone level.
-- Sex:
-  - First stage: desire & arousal: dopaminergic, future-looking
-  - Physical contact & orgasm: H&N experience (endorphins), dopamine region (prefrontal cortex) shut down
-  - -> Need to focus on present to enjoy sex
 - Suppressing sexual behavior can prolong passionate love
-- High level of dopamine naturally:
-  - High number of sexual partners
-  - Low age of first sexual intercourse

 ### 2. Drugs
 - Aristotle's idea: ultimate purpose of all actions: happiness